scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 hour

 You attempt to put a group of living creatures to sleep.
-Target a 4x4 area centered on a point in range and make a spellcasting roll with 2 additional superior dice.
+Target a 6x6 area centered on a point in range and make a spellcasting roll, adding 2 superior dice.
 Starting with the creature with the lowest current wounds, subtract their remaining wounds from your successes.
 If you have 0 or more successes remaining they fall asleep for the duration.
 Continue this until there are no more creatures or you have no more successes remaining.
-Creatures that are hostile towards you, or have magic resistance double the number of successes needed to sleep that creature.

-The creatures wake up after the duration, or if they take damage, or if another creature uses 5 AP to wake them.
+Creatures that are hostile towards you or have magic resistance require 2 additional successes to put them to sleep.
+Creatures that do not sleep are unaffected by this spell.
+The creatures wake up after the duration, if they take damage, or if another creature uses 5 AP to wake them.

-Add 2 superior die for each level above 1st.
+Add 2 superior dice for each level above 1st.

 ___
 #### Weal